Need a certified translation? USCIS · legal · medical · academic (407) 537-2522 Get a quote →

 For multilingual annotation, a pilot is also where teams discover whether the task needs translators, native-language reviewers, subject reviewers, or general annotators.
 Those are different profiles.

-What to ask in the scope response
+What to ask in the request response

 Ask for the vendor’s proposed label workflow, sample review plan, output format, and exception handling.
 Also ask which parts of the work need language review.
-A clean scope response should separate mechanical tagging from language-dependent decisions.
+A clean request response should separate mechanical tagging from language-dependent decisions.

 A 6-point vendor comparison checklist